MILESAGO - Stage Shows 1964-75

 Miller was born in Auckland, New Zealand in 1934.
 In the late 1950s he established himself as a promoter and manager, with clients including the popular NZ vocal group The Howard Morrison Quartet, and a promoter and entrepreneur, handling the NZ sections of Australasian tours by leading overseas artists as well as local .
 His first Australian promotion was a financially disastrous tour by The Kingston Trio in 1961, but in 1963 he promoted a very successful tour by Louis Armstrong, after which he moved to Australia and established Pan Pacific Productions P/L. Throughout the 1960s Miller promoted many of the major musical and theatre tours of Australia and New Zealand including classical pianist Artur Rubinstein, Shelley Berman, Sammy Davis Jnr, the notorious Australian tour by Judy Garland, pop groups The Rolling Stones and The Beach Boys, German drama group Die Breucke, raft voyager William Willis and the Ballet Folklorico of Mexico.
 The real basis of Miller's public reputation came from his hugely successful stage productions in the early 1970s -- Hair, Superstar and Rocky Horror -- and he also produced a London production of David Williamson's The Removalists in 1973.

 Later in the 1970s he was appointed a Director of Qantas and organiser of the Queen's Silver Jubilee celebrations in Australia.
 In 1978 he established the firm Computicket (a forerunner to Ticketek) which went into receivership within six months.
 In 1982 Miller was charged with five counts of fraudulent misappropriation in connection with Computicket.
-Although found guilty, many felt that Miller was singled out because of a vendetta against him by members of the NSW Wran Labor government and he was convicted and spent ten months in Long Bay and Cessnock jails, despite the relatively minor nature of the crimes.
+Although found guilty, many felt that Miller was singled out because of a vendetta against him by members of the NSW Wran Labor government, and he was convicted and spent ten months in Long Bay and Cessnock jails, despite the relatively minor nature of the crimes.
 In the fallout from the Computicket Miller (understandably) became far more defensive of his public image, and has tended to shy away from the vigorous self-promotion of his '70s heyday (his name appeared 11 times each on the Hair soundtrack LP and the Superstar program).
 After his release Miller slowly revived his career and by the 1990s he was established as a leading manager and agent, with clients as diverse as Jill Wran, ex-wife of former Premier Neville Wran, and Stuart Diver, the lone survivor of the Thredbo landslide disaster.
 In association with the IMG group, Miller promoted a hugely successful concert version of Superstar in the 90s, starring John Farnham, Kate Ceberano, Jon Stevens and John Waters.
-He collaborated with IMG on a revival of Hair, which was scheduled to open in September 2000, but the production was cancelled only weeks before its premiere.
+Miller collaborated with IMG on a revival of Hair, which was scheduled to open in September 2000, but the production was cancelled only weeks before its premiere.

 Jim Sharman (Director)

-whose travelling tent show toured Australian from the 1940s to the 1960s.
-(Sharman's show, which featured many Aboriginal boxers, became a target for the ire of certain Australian bands in 80s, notably Midnight Oil (Jimmy Sharman's Boxers) and Cold Chisel (Yesterdays).
+Sharman was born March 12 1945.
+He is the son of the late Jimmy Sharman, the famous Australian promoter whose travelling tent show toured Australian from the 1940s to the 1960s.
+Sharman's show, which featured many Aboriginal boxers, became a target for the liberal ire of certain Australian bands in 80s, notably Midnight Oil ("Jimmy Sharman's Boxers") and Cold Chisel ("Yesterdays").
 Jim began his career in the early 60s in the Sydney theatre scene.
-After the enormous success of Hair, which he also directed in Tokyo, he directed the shortlived Patrick Flynn-Sandra MacKenzie-Reg Livermore musical Lasseter (1971) at the Old Tote, followed by the Australian production of Jesus Christ Superstar, which opened in 1972 to enormous acclaim.
+After the enormous success of Hair, which he also directed in Tokyo, Sharman directed the shortlived Patrick Flynn-Sandra MacKenzie-Reg Livermore musical Lasseter (1971) at the Old Tote, followed by the Australian production of Jesus Christ Superstar, which opened in 1972 to enormous acclaim.
 Sharman also directed his first feature film that year, Shirley Thompson Versus The Aliens.
-The success of the Sydney Supertar production led to an invitation to direct the London production.
-It was here that he met cast members Richard O'Brien and Tim Curry, and this led to the creation of The Rocky Horror Show in 1973.
-Also in 1972, Jim met Australian-born singer Little Nell (Laura Campbell), whom he discovered busking outside the theatre where Superstar was playing; he invited her to join Rocky in the role of "Columbia".
-After directing the successful London, Los Angeles and Sydney stage productions of Rocky, Sharman directed The Rocky Horror Picture Show, which has since become a cult classic.
+The success of the Supertar led to an invitation to direct the London production and it was here that he met cast members Richard O'Brien and Tim Curry, and this led to the creation of The Rocky Horror Show in 1973.
+Also in 1972, Jim met Australian-born singer Little Nell (Laura Campbell, daughter of popular Australian newspaper columnist Ross Campbell), whom he saw busking outside the theatre where Superstar was playing, and he invited her to join Rocky in the role of Columbia.
+After directing the successful London, Los Angeles and Sydney stage productions of Rocky, Sharman directed the film version The Rocky Horror Picture Show, which has since become the longest-running film musical in cinema history

 Brian Thomson (production designer)

-Keith Glass (Berger, 1969-1970) had a remarkable musical career both before and after Hair.
-In the Sixties he was a founder member of several major Australian pop groups: The Rising Sons, 18th Century Quartet (with Hans Poulsen) and Cam-Pact, whose members included Chris Stockley, Trevor Courtney, Chris Lovfen, Russell Smith and Ray Arnott.
-After Hair he founded the seminal country rock band Sundown (which included two future members of The Dingoes) and ran two famous Melbourne record stores, Archie & Jughead and later Missing Link, which was the first store in the country to import early punk and New Wave records in the late 70s.
-Keith also founded the Missing Link label, which released the first recordings by The Go-Betweens and The Birthday Part (whom Keith managed) as well as re-releasing some classic 60s Australian rock.
+In the 1960s Keith Glass he was a founder member of several major Australian pop groups The Rising Sons, 18th Century Quartet (with Hans Poulsen) and Cam-Pact, whose members included Chris Stockley, Trevor Courtney, Chris Lovfen, Russell Smith and Ray Arnott.
+After leaving Hair he founded the seminal country rock band Sundown (which included two future members of The Dingoes) and ran two famous Melbourne record stores, Archie & Jughead and later Missing Link, which was the first store in the country to import early punk and New Wave records in the late 70s.
+Keith also founded the Missing Link label, which released the first recordings by The Go-Betweens and The Birthday Party (whom he also managed) as well as re-releasing some classic '60s Australian rock.
 Today Keith is a respected country music performer and a successful songwriter, with compositions recorded by many major Australian artists including Slim Dusty

 Reg Livermore (Berger, 1970-71)